prem-pjena/Strapi-terraform-ecs-deployment/README.md

 After the `terraform apply` completes, navigate to your Load Balancer URL to verify that Strapi is running successfully.

+### 8. CI/CD Pipeline

+The project includes a CI/CD pipeline using **GitHub Actions** to automate the process of deploying new code changes.
+The workflow is configured to trigger on push to the `main` branch, including:

+- **Testing**: Unit tests to ensure code quality.
+- **Docker Build**: Build a Docker image for the Strapi application.
+- **Deployment**: Automatically deploy to AWS ECS Fargate on successful changes.

+The CI/CD pipeline ensures continuous integration and smooth deployment of any updates to the Strapi application.

 ## Cleanup

 To destroy the deployed infrastructure and clean up AWS resources, run: